 Shaft and hole matings come with a lot a different options and always require tolerances to obtain the right fit.
 But what is a fit in short?

-A fit describes the allowance between the shaft and the hole.
+Limits and fits describe the allowance between the shaft and the hole.
 Allowance, in turn, is the maximum dimensional difference between the diameters of the two.

 There are three types of shaft-hole engineering fits.